aglaenze/COMSOL/README.md

 # COMSOL
-Garfield project for IBF simulation in a Micromegas detector
+Garfield project for ion back flow simulation in a Micromegas detector

 For more details look at https://docs.google.com/presentation/d/1y05BzpoZSenbcIpKmfioo0CFtZaqDmReeGPT6FDoHwY/edit?usp=sharing